micanogueira/micanogueira.github.io/content/timeline/Own_Business.md

 ## An idea was born

 I identified a pain point in the operation of promotional marketing companies as a market opportunity while freelancing for them.
-I participated in all stages of the operation in two or three companies and realized that they could all do better.
-So, I decided to solve this pain point by creating a solution that was a scalable business.
+Having participated in all operational stages across several companies, I recognized a gap in quality.
+So, I decided to solve this pain point by creating a scalable business solution.
 As this market was not my area of expertise, I invited a friend to fill this gap and be my business partner.

 ## Market introduction

 After creating and validating the business model as scalable and profitable, we started to run the business by presenting a highly qualified team to the market to promote their brand, with a high standard of performance guaranteed.
 We created a platform for registering and managing promoters that gained popularity in a few weeks.
-Our competitive edge and the pain point solution was: in every promotional marketing activity, we nominated a supervisor to ensure that the team made an excellent delivery based on the high-quality training we set.
+Our competitive advantage and key solution was: in every promotional marketing activity, we nominated a supervisor to ensure that the team made an excellent delivery based on the high-quality training we set.
 It did not represent extra costs for the customer.

 It worked well.
 The market started to notice us and spread the happy word.
 As a result, we got most of our clients by word-of-mouth recommendations.

 ## The end

-Without an office, this bootstrapping business ran for four years until its closure, which was done by mutual decision.
+Without an office, this bootstrapped venture ran successfully for four years until its closure, which was done by mutual decision.
 While running it, I was building my career in the financial field.
 Consequently, my dedication and focus were most directed to Finance.
-In 2016, I faced the prioritization process that led me to decide to close *Quatrenhum*.
+In 2016, I faced a prioritization process that led me to decide to close *Quatrenhum*.